abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

   sort[direction]=ASC
 ```

-This is unnecessarily verbose, field path prefixes are repeated multiple times.
-Not to mention, ASP.NET Core doesn't seem to support this bracketed format for binding complex types.
+This is unnecessarily verbose.
+Field path prefixes are repeated multiple times.
+ASP.NET Core doesn't seem to support this bracketed format for binding complex types, either.

 I prefer querying the API with arguments serialized as JSON.
 It's more succinct, and also easier for clients to serialize.